 to determine eligibility.
-Any arts or cultural organization interested in applying for a grant from the Department of Cultural Affairs must be:
+Any arts or cultural organization interested in applying for a future grant from the Department of Cultural Affairs must be:

-Download and review the Registration Help Guide before beginning the registration process
+Please review the Registration Help Guide before beginning the registration process

-REGISTER FOR AN ACCOUNT >>
+REGISTER OR LOG IN TO AN ACCOUNT >>

-Organizations interested in applying for CDF support in Fiscal 2014 should review the eligibility requirements and the Fiscal 2014 application materials to get a sense of the current process and requirements:
+Organizations interested in applying for CDF support in Fiscal 2019 should review the eligibility requirements and the Fiscal 2018 application materials to get a sense of the current process and requirements: